treii28/grampsdb/readme.md

     $ php artisan  db:seed --class="\\Treii28\\Grampsdb\\Database\\CacheSeeder"
 ```

-Depending on the size of your tree and the number of sources or other data, this proces can take some time.
+Depending on the size of your tree and the number of sources or other data, this process can take some time.

 Only reading is done from the gramps sqlite file, although it's still recommended to make a copy of the gramps file (as opposed to giving the direct path or using a symlink).
 Cached data is stored in the main laravel database connection in a Unpicklecache table accessible from the Unpicklecache model.
 It keys of the dataType (e.g. 'Person', 'Family', 'Source', etc.) and the gramps_id.